 Time for Editing Your Return

-As per the changed rules, time for editing tour ITR return has been reduced, say, for example, if you are filing your Income Tax Return with a mistake, you have time only till the end of the relevant Assessment year to edit your ITR (for ITRs from FY 2017-18).
-Before, this rule is not there and the taxpayers had about 2-year long window to edit or change and resubmit the ITR without any mistakes.
+As per the changed rules, the time for editing your ITR has been reduced, say; for example, if you are filing your Income Tax Return with a mistake, you have time only till the end of the relevant Assessment year to edit your ITR (for ITRs from FY 2017-18).
+Before, this rule was not there, and the taxpayers had about a 2-year long window to edit or change and resubmit the ITR without any mistakes.
 This has been reduced now to one year from the end of the FY.
-Therefore it means that the earlier you file your ITR, the longer availability of the window will be with you to edit your ITR returns to correct the errors if any.
+Therefore, it means that the earlier you file your ITR, the longer the window will be available for you to edit your ITR to correct any errors, if any.

 Interest for Late Filing

-If you fail to file your income tax returns on or before the due date, you are liable to pay interest at the rate of 1% for part of a month or every upcoming month, on the amount of income tax which is unpaid under the section 234A.
-Therefore it is important to understand that any individual’s ITR cannot be filed if he has any unpaid tax amount.
-And the calculation of penalty for ITR will start soon after the due date i.e. from 31 July and for the current year i.e. FY 2018-19; the date is from 31 August 2019.
-So, it is clear that the longer you hold back the more penalty amount you have to pay.
+If you fail to file your income tax returns on or before the due date, you are liable to pay interest at the rate of 1% for part of a month or every upcoming month on the amount of income tax which is unpaid under section 234A.
+Therefore, it is important to understand that any individual’s ITR cannot be filed if he has any unpaid tax amount.
+The calculation of the penalty for ITR will start soon after the due date, i.e. from 31 July, and for the current year, i.e. FY 2018-19, the date is from 31 August 2019.
+So, it is clear that the longer you hold back, the more penalty you have to pay.

 Delayed Refunds

-Just in case you are eligible to receive a refund from the Income Tax department for paying excess amount of taxes, you need to File your Income Tax return before the due date to get the refund at the earliest.
+Just in case you are eligible to receive a refund from the income tax department for paying the excess amount of taxes, you need to file your income tax return before the due date to get the refund as soon as possible.